openskynetwork/opensky-api/_sources/rest.rst.txt

 API credit usage
 """"""""""""""""

-API credits are only used for the /states/all API endpoint.
-Credit usage is lower in general for restricted/smaller areas.
+API credits are now used for all endpoints except /states/own.
+Credit usage is lower in general for restricted/smaller areas (/states/all) and shorter time frames (/flights and /tracks).
+For /states/all the credit calculation is done by square degrees.
 The area can be restricted by using the *lamin, lamax, lomin, lomax* query parameters.
-The *area square deg* column in the table below, indicates the square degree limit- e.g. a box extending over latitude 10 degress and longitude 5 degrees, would equal 50 square degrees:
+The *area square deg* column in the table below indicates the square degree limit - e.g. a box extending over latitude 10 degress and longitude 5 degrees, would equal 50 square degrees:

 +----------------+-----------+-----------------------------------------------------------+
 | Area square deg| Credits   | Example                                                   |